 - one for people who already have the basics and would like to get some specialized kitchen tools

-- and finally, a list of extra fun things that’ll just enrich your family’s experience with the Kids Cook Real Food eCourse
+- and finally, a list of extra fun things that will just enrich your family’s experience with the Kids Cook Real Food eCourse

 Before we get to those three lists, I’d like to make sure you know about our paperback/spiral-bound curriculum and recipe books.
-All of the materials you’ll need to teach the course are downloadable as PDFs within the course, but if you’re the type that prefers real paper and don’t want to print/collate all the lesson plans then the in-print books might be right for you.
+All of the materials you’ll need to teach the course are PDFs on your flash drive, but if you’re the type that prefers real paper and don’t want to print/collate all the lesson plans then the in-print books might be right for you.
 They’re available on Amazon and could absolutely be part of your funds.